Fact Sheet (PDF)

 Our staff are experts in applying dialectical behavior therapy (DBT) to the treatment of trauma.
 Intensive dialectical behavior therapy (DBT) helps women to overcome self-destructive, impulsive behavior and to regulate their emotions.
 We emphasize empathy, compassion, collaboration and empowerment to help women build new strength and find new resources to regain command of their lives.

 The group-based treatment program is designed for women who need more structure and intensive treatment than can be received from an outpatient program.
-Additionally, the program serves as an adjunct to individual therapy or as a support during transition from inpatient hospitalization.
 The program offers both short-term residential and partial hospital levels of care.